 They look into your personal credit history, income documents, current assets and liabilities and other financial details.
 They also determine your repayment ability by calculating the FOIR.

+So, what is FOIR?
 The FOIR full form is fixed obligation to income ratio.
 It is a popular parameter that banks use to calculate the loan eligibility of the applicant.
 It is also referred to as debt-to-income ratio.

 While calculating the FOIR, the banks and financial institutions take into account the applicant’s income and the instalments of all loans the applicant is still paying.
 It also considers the Equated Monthly Instalment (EMI) of the prospective loan which is under consideration.

 FOIR vary from bank to bank and from case to case, but on average, it should be between 40% to 55%.

 Let’s consider this example to understand FOIR better:

 Suresh has an income of ₹ 28,000 per month; a TV loan instalment of ₹ 3, 000; another instalment of ₹ 5, 000 for a car loan; and a home loan instalment for ₹ 9, 000.